xnetcoin/.github/profile/README.md

 ## What is XNET?

-XNET is a Layer 1 blockchain built from scratch on Substrate — not a fork, not a parachain, not a template.
-One engineer.
-Twelve months.
-One codebase.
+XNET is a Layer 1 blockchain built from scratch on Substrate.
+Not a fork.
+Not a parachain.
+Not a template.

-The goal was simple: build a chain where developers don't have to choose between EVM and WASM, where zero-knowledge proofs run natively in the runtime, and where the token supply is hard-capped and mathematically predictable — like Bitcoin.
-That chain is XNET.
+One engineer built this over twelve months — EVM compatibility, WASM smart contracts, a native Groth16 ZK-proof pallet, and Bitcoin-style tokenomics, all in one runtime.
+The code is public.
+Everything is auditable.

+We're now in the final stretch before testnet.
+This is where the community starts.

 ---